 Once known as the “miracle mineral,” asbestos was regularly used in everyday building projects until the 80s due to its durable fibers and resistance to heat, fire, and many types of chemicals.
 Exposure to asbestos fibers has been linked to major health conditions, such as lung cancer, mesothelioma, and asbestosis.
 Because of this, it is now deemed a health hazard and typically removed during any type of renovation process.

-Asbestos removal is a complicated and sometimes dangerous process that requires specialized knowledge to complete the job.
-The strict regulations surrounding the removal of asbestos and the high risk to the remover’s health make this a task that a professional should always do.
-Removing asbestos from an entire home, including walls, floor, roof, ceiling, and pipes, can be expensive.
-Prices vary mainly depending on the location where asbestos are found.
-On average, asbestos abatement costs $400 - $500, with the average homeowner paying $475 per hour for testing and removal of brown asbestos inside the house.
-Costs can be as low as $200 per hour for removing white asbestos from the outside of a home, but they can also run as high as $700 per hour to remove blue asbestos from throughout your home and make necessary repairs from the removal.
+Prices vary mainly depending on the location where asbestos is found.
+Some contractors charge per square foot, but prices per hour are also common and often easier to budget due to the wide variety of asbestos removal requirements.
+On average, asbestos abatement costs $400 to $600, with the average homeowner paying $500 per hour for testing and removal of brown asbestos inside the house.
+Costs can be as low as $200 per hour for removing white asbestos from the outside of a home, but they can also run as high as $800 per hour to remove blue asbestos from throughout your home and make necessary repairs from the removal.

 Asbestos Removal Price | |

-National average cost | $475 |
+National average cost | $500 |

-Average range | $400-$500 |
+Average range | $400-$600 |

-Minimum cost | $200 |
+Low-end | $200 |

 Labor | Average Removal Cost |

-Pre-clean and Setup | $240 - $350 per hour |
+Pre-Clean and Set-Up | $240 - $350/hour |

-Removal | $150 - $250 per hour |
+Removal | $150 - $250/hour |

-Disposal | $10 - $50 per cubic yard |
+Disposal | $10 - $50/cubic yard |

-Testing | $250 - $800 per test |
+Testing | $250 - $750/test |

-Reboarding | $5 - $25 per square foot |
+Reboarding | $5 - $25/sq.ft. |

-The largest expense in the asbestos removal process is the pre-clean and set-up process, which runs between $240 and $350 per hour.
+The largest expense in the asbestos remediation process is the pre-clean and set-up process, which runs between $240 and $350 per hour.
 Your professional has to disable your HVAC system to prevent fibers from moving through the home.
 They have to install an entirely new electrical system.
 This system prevents contamination of air outside of the prepped area through negative air pressure units, which is what the new system will be used to power.

 They will seal the area, cover anything necessary, and post signage.
 They will install a decontamination enclosure system and clean-up using a special HEPA vacuum.
 Disposable containers will be prepared and labeled, and transportation to appropriate dumpsites will be arranged.

+Asbestos testing is an important part of the removal process and runs between $250 and $750 depending on the area's size and the amount of material being tested.
+Initial testing will determine if asbestos is present and what type of asbestos has been found.
 A secondary inspection is likely needed after the removal has been finished to ensure that the removal was complete.
+This inspection is usually an additional cost and needs to be scheduled based on the management plan.
 The initial testing will be done by the company performing the removal process.
 Still, it can be beneficial to use a different company for the secondary inspection so that there will be no conflict of interest and you can ensure an objective process.
+Official AHERA inspections are priced between $250 and $1,000 per sample.
+Air testing ranges from $400 to $1,200.

-Location | Average Removal Cost (per sq. ft.) |
+Location | Average Removal Cost per Sq.Ft. |

 Popcorn Ceiling | $3 - $7 |